Molecular Sets (MOSES): A Benchmarking Platform for Molecular Generation Models: Introduction

-Furthermore, it is not immediately clear how to compare deep generative models.
-There is no clear-cut way to evaluate the quality of generated samples; in particular, the loss function of the model itself is seldom a good choice for final evaluation.
-Often the real validation test for a candidate sample requires experimental characterization either via multiple {\it in-vitro} experiments or a device prototype.
-Computational approaches for scoring molecules tend to suffer from a lack of accuracy (e.g., target-ligand interaction) or are too time-consuming (e.g., simulating the electronic structure).

-In this work, we aim to tackle both of these problems by providing a unified implementation of a benchmark suite for molecular generation, including data preprocessing utilities, evaluation metrics, and state of the art molecular generation models.
-While it is clear there can be no single solution to cover all molecular applications, we hope that these contributions will serve as a clear and unified testbed for current and future generative models.
-The proposed platform was discussed at multiple conferences and workshops \cite{raghavachari2019artificial, neurips_2018_workshop}, and it gains increasing attention of the research community.
+In this work, we provide a benchmark suite---Molecular Sets (MOSES)---for molecular generation: a standardized dataset, data preprocessing utilities, evaluation metrics, and molecular generation models.
+We hope that our platform will serve as a clear and unified testbed for current and future generative models.
+We illustrate the main components of MOSES in Figure~\ref{fig:pipeline}.

-In the following sections, we elaborate on the details of each of the features of MOSES and conclude with evaluation results on a proposed dataset.
-We then discuss current challenges in the field of molecular generation.
-We also highlight possible ideas for improvement in datasets outside of a molecular biology context, alternative representations of molecules, and improvements in metrics for the molecules.
-The pipeline of our framework is shown in Figure \ref{fig:pipeline}.